rodora/rodora.github.io/README.md

 An online unit searcher for RoDora.

-All unit data && image rights belong to Acquire.
+All unit data && image rights belong to ACQUIRE.

 ### Todo